NBISweden/module-r-intro-dm-practices/_episodes/04-dplyr.md

 Similar to the `read_csv()` function used for reading CSV files into R, there is a `write_csv()` function that generates CSV files from data frames.

 Before using `write_csv()`, we are going to create a new folder, `data`, in our working directory that will store this generated dataset.
 We don't want to write generated datasets in the same directory as our raw data.
 It's good practice to keep them separate.
 The `data_raw` folder should only contain the raw, unaltered data, and should be left alone to make sure we don't delete or modify it.
 In contrast, our script will generate the contents of the `data` directory, so even if the files it contains are deleted, we can always re-generate them.

-We will conclude this episode by generating two CSV files with a small dataset that we will use in the next episode on plotting:
+We will conclude this episode by generating a CSV file with a small dataset that contain only samples with a Ct value greater than or equal to 35:

 ~~~
-# Create a vector with a subset of genes
-genes_subset <- c(
-  "Rbpj", "Nop10", "Nsun2", "Cxcl5", "Cfdp1", "Furin", "Adcy8", "Grin1",
-  "Itpka", "Ippk", "Aff2", "Rab43", "Ofd1", "Edem2", "Xlr4c", "Mpc2",
-  "Ect2l", "Pcgf1", "Nov", "Sys1", "Ackr2", "Acat1", "Phkg2", "Hecw2",
-  "Ctps", "Arl5b", "Wnt3a", "Evc", "Wibg", "Axl", "Usp19", "Agbl2",
-  "Eif3f", "Mark4", "Sbk2", "Eri3", "Tab1", "Cd276", "Sox9", "Ces2e",
-  "Htra3", "Foxj2", "Arl4d", "Wdr1", "Taco1", "Aebp2", "Nemf", "Fpgt",
-  "Helq", "Nudt6")

-# Filter out subset of genes
+# Filter out samples with high Ct values
-cnts_sml_wide <- cnts_wide %>%
-  filter(gene %in% genes_subset)

-cnts_sml_long <- cnts %>%
+samples_high_ct <- samples %>%
-  filter(gene %in% genes_subset)
+  filter(ct >= 35)

 # Write data frame to CSV
-write_csv(cnts_sml_wide, file = "gene_counts_sml_wide.csv")

-# Write data frame to CSV
-write_csv(cnts_sml_long, file = "gene_counts_sml_long.csv")
+write_csv(samples_high_ct, file = "data/samples_high_ct.csv")
 ~~~
 {: .language-r}